harrygorden/MarketNewsletter/README.md

    - Create a new project or select an existing one
    - Enable the Gmail API for your project
    - Create OAuth 2.0 credentials (OAuth client ID)
+   - Add "http://localhost:8080/" as an "Authorized redirect URI" in the OAuth consent screen
    - Download the client configuration file

 2. **Configure Local Files**